 Hullett Provincial Wildlife Area is a perfect place for viewing waterfowl and wildlife such as beaver, muskrats, mink, and deer.
 It is a great location for photographers and bird watchers.
 The HPWA provides habitat for over 180 species of birds and over 400 plant species.

-No motors are allowed in Hullett marsh waters at any point in the year EXCEPT by FOH staff.
+No motors (gas or battery powered) are allowed in Hullett marsh waters at any point in the year EXCEPT by FOH staff.
 This includes gas and electric motors.

 Canoe launches are located near parking lots with the following 911 numbers: